moby/moby/docs/reference/commandline/network_create.md

 ### Transparent driver options

-The `transparent` network on Windows is very similar to the Linux `bridge` driver.
+The `transparent` network on Windows is very similar to the Linux `macvlan` driver.
 It uses a Hyper-V virtual switch to create multiple virtual NICs, each with a unique MAC address.
 These can either use DHCP, or static IP assignments if `--subnet` and `--gateway` are set when the network is created.
+No encapsulation or address translation is done,

 | Option                                       | Description                                                      |
 |----------------------------------------------|------------------------------------------------------------------|